illiliti/eiwd/src/iwd.network.rst

        `optional`.
 DomainName setting can be used to override the DomainName value obtained from the DHCP server.

+   * - SendHostname
+     - Values: true, **false**

+       Configures DHCP to include the hostname in the request.
+This setting is disabled by default.

 The group ``[IPv6]`` contains settings for Internet Protocol version 6 (IPv6) network configuration.